projectsinpython2018/Basic/PANDAS1.md

 AttributeError: 'float' object has no attribute 'split'

-.split() uses just for text, but it shows the column has other data types, so the code need .astype(str) after data frame.
+'''.split()''' uses just for text, but it shows the column has other data types, so the code need .astype(str) after data frame.